datawithdanny/8-week-sql-challenge/_pages/getting-started.md

 In all honesty, the challenge has no official start or end date!

-You can literally start the 8 Week SQL Challenge anytime you like :)
+You can literally start and finish the 8 Week SQL Challenge anytime you like - even the 8 week period is not a mandatory requirement :)

-I will be releasing weekly case studies for the next 8 weeks starting from May 1st - make sure you register to receive new posts updates and other announcements about the 8 Week SQL Challenge!

 > I'm ready to start the challenge - what should I learn first?